-The best way to enter the Oklahoma market is through manufacturing, which only makes up 13% of licenses compared to cultivation (64%) and retail (21.9%).
+The best way to enter the Oklahoma market is through manufacturing, which our cannabis experts have determined makes up only 13% of licenses compared to cultivation (64%) and retail (21.9%).
 In other words, there’s a ton of product out there but not enough people to process it.

 On the flip side, despite fewer manufacturing licenses, there are still many brands out there to compete with — many of whom have very poor branding and marketing (or none at all).